KevinKKM/YoutubeSongDownloader/README.md

 # YoutubeSongDownloader
-That's a YouTube song downloader, which could be use download YouTube video, and transfer to music file automatically (hopefully it can also integrate to Spotify account)
+That's a YouTube song downloader, which could be download YouTube videos, and transfer to audio file automatically (hopefully it can also integrate to Spotify account)